Mildred Farris: Career

-Farris is a five-time National Finals Rodeo (NFR) secretary.
-She is a five-time NFR assistant secretary.
-She is an eight-time Professional Rodeo Cowboys Association (PRCA) Secretary of the Year.
-She is a PRCA Contract Personnel Executive Council from 1988-2002.
-She carried the American flag at NFR opening in Oklahoma City, Oklahoma, for 17 years.
+Farris was a five-time National Finals Rodeo (NFR) secretary.
+She was also a five-time NFR assistant secretary.
+She was an eight-time Professional Rodeo Cowboys Association (PRCA) Secretary of the Year.
+She was a PRCA Contract Personnel Executive Council from 1988 to 2002.
+She carried the American flag at the NFR opening in Oklahoma City, Oklahoma, for 17 years.
 She qualified for the NFR 12 times as a barrel racer.
-She served as the Girls Rodeo Association (GRA) and also served when it was renamed the Women's Professional Rodeo Association (WPRA) director.
-She also served as its vice-president, and president from 1965-1971.
+She served as the Girls Rodeo Association (GRA) director and also served as director when it was renamed the Women's Professional Rodeo Association (WPRA).
+She also served as its vice-president, and president from 1965 to 1971.

-From 1955 to 1957, Farris was the Texas Barrel Racing Association's champion barrel racing.
-She was the runner-up to the World Barrel Racing Champion at the NFR in 1959, 1960, and 1969.
+From 1955 to 1957, Farris was the Texas Barrel Racing Association's champion.
+She was the runner-up to the barrel racing world champion at the NFR in 1959, 1960, and 1969.
 In 1968, she ran the fastest time at the NFR.
-Farris attended Sul Ross University and graduated in 1955.
 She also served as secretary to many producers including Tommy Steiner, Harper and Morgan, Neal Gay, the Fort Worth Stock Show and others.

 She also served as the secretary for the Dodge (now RAM) Texas Circuit Finals for 17 years.
-She was the WPRA Secretary of the Year in 1998.
-She was the WPRA Woman of the Year in 1996.
+She was the WPRA Woman of the Year in 1996 and the WPRA Secretary of the Year in 1998.